 - The wooden frames should last many years but they need a coat of oil probably every year depending on the weather and how it’s used.
 We have tested a variety of oils over the years.
 The most effective and simplest to apply is boiled linseed oil or Danish oil.
 This also hides any scratches on the framework.
 Work the oil in well using a rag.

 - Many customers will use a wood burning stove to provide their heat /cooking.
 We recommend placing any stoves in the centre of the yurt.
 This is the traditional way.
 It will allow maximum heat efficiency and is generally the most practical option as the crown wheel above has plenty of gaps to accommodate a flue chimney, we even provide a ‘flue hole flap’ in our crown caps.
 In smaller yurts, where space is limited, the stove can be placed to the side of the yurt.
-In order to accommodate a side flue chimney you will need to firstly put up the yurt, ensuring you have left out a roof rafter or two roughly where you will place the stove.
+In order to accommodate a side flue chimney, you will need to first put up the yurt, ensuring you have left out a roof rafter or two roughly where you will place the stove.
 To provide a gap large enough to allow the flue pipe.
 Then cut a hole through the felt canvas/felt.
-Once the flue is in position, is important that a water tight flue collar is fastened around the hole.
+Once the flue is in position, is important that a watertight flue collar is fastened around the hole.
 To prevent both heat transfer and any water penetration.
 Heat resistant sealant can also be used for additional waterproofing around the hole.
 Your stove supplier will be able to advise you on exactly what is required for your particular yurt space.
-See our Useful Links web page for a list of recommend stove makers who understand your requirements.
+See our Useful Links webpage for a list of recommending stove makers who understand your requirements.

 - Remember it is important to USE your yurt if you leaving it up, especially in the winter months.
 Regularly heating the yurt will allow it to stay dry and comfortable within.
 This will also ensure the canvas, and materials, last much longer as well as prevent any stale odours within the yurt.
 Opening the door and crown cover regularly, will also allow air to circulate within.